-The State of California requires that we obtain a license to manufacture medical devices and subjects us to periodic inspection as a medical device manufacturer.
+The State of California requires that we obtain a license to manufacture medical devices and until 2012 conducted periodic inspection of medical device manufacturers.
 Our facilities and manufacturing processes were last inspected in July 2011 and were found to be in compliance.
 In accordance with the State of California regulations, the license to manufacture is renewed annually with any updated manufacturing information.
+Although the State of California has announced suspension of routine periodic inspections, there can be no assurance the State of California will not resume such inspections or conduct such inspections under specific circumstances which are not yet known.